 Our Best Dog PlayPen Options

-This easy to use pet playpen is great for use both indoors and also for outdoor use.
-The midwest exercise pen has a hinged door for easy access and 8 ground anchors to keep your dog safe when used as an outdoor pet pen.
+This easy to use pet playpen is excellent for use both indoors and also for outdoor use.
+The midwest exercise pen has a hinged door for easy access and eight ground anchors to keep your dog safe when used as an outdoor pet pen.

-The multiple panels of this metallic pen are coated with water-resistant materials and a rust-resistant coating to protect against wear and damage from the elements.
+The multiple panels of this metallic dog playpen are coated with water-resistant materials and a rust-resistant coating to protect against wear and damage from the elements.

-A heavy-duty, durable dog pen perfectly suited to use both indoors and out.
+A heavy-duty, durable dog pen perfectly suited indoors and out.
 This UNDERDOG metallic pen features eight panels made from heavy-duty metal that can stand up to even the most energetic dogs.